zowe/docs-site/docs/user-guide/api-mediation/configuration-at-tls.md

 }
 ```

-The `PortRange` of this inbound rule is taken from the list of API Mediation Layer components in the `zowe.yaml` file, it should cover the following components:
+The `PortRange` of this inbound rule is taken from the list of API Mediation Layer components in the `zowe.yaml` file.
+The `PortRange` should cover the following components:

 - Gateway: default port 7554
 - Discovery: default port 7553